Isochronic tones are a modern and scientifically proven form of brainwave entrainment technology.

 The primary goal of listening to entrainment is to relieve stress and experience a good, deep meditation.
 I recommend all lucid dreamers practice meditation on a daily basis - so if you're not skilled or practiced in the art, then brainwave entrainment can be considered your helping hand.

 Initially, isochronics promote feelings of relaxation and dissociation.
 You experience dissociation every day when you exercise, watch a movie or read a book - it's all about being drawn into the moment and forgetting about your daily worries.

 When you meditate, dissociation is enhanced to greater depths; it silences your unhelpful mental chatter and tunes you into more peaceful and profound insights.
-It's like the difference between listening to a pair of gossipy old women vs taking in a philosophical lecture from an esteemed professor.
-Which one do you think will contribute more to your personal growth and development?

 Entering this mindful state on a daily basis is a healthy practice for mind and body.
 The benefits are actually something I find difficult to describe.
 I could say frequent meditation makes me feel more focused, happy and calm in everyday life but this doesn't begin to convey the difference it actually makes.